 Before a patient is discharged from hospital, it is recommended that the acute care team complete a patient risk of readmission assessment to identify the patient's risk of readmission.
 The completed risk of readmission assessment should then be sent to the patient's primary care provider.
-The primary care provider's clinic should then record the assessment result in their EMR.
+The primary care provider's clinic should then record the assessment result in their EMR as suggested in the Recording the Assessment Tool Results section below.